 DMA reserves the right to limit the amount that will be funded for individual grants based on project priorities and available state funds.
+The maximum award amount and the match requirement may be adjusted based on the amount allocated in the biennial budget.
+If these changes occur, notification will be sent to all applicants.

 Source of Funds: This state grant was authorized by Wis.
-Stats. § 256.35 (3s) (bm), with anticipated funds allocated to DMA from the Wisconsin Police and Fire Protection/911 Fund.
+Stats. § 256.35 (3s) (bm), with anticipated funds allocated to DMA from the Wisconsin 911 Fund.